ThePragmaticFox/multi-threaded-java-web-server/README.md

   5. Send off the message
   6. Rinse & Repeat

 The server supports HTTP/1.1 GET messages.
 Everything else is declined with appropriate status codes.
-No Partial Byte Ranges, no Keep-Alive.
-It can server text, images, audio and video.
+No range requests, no keep-alive.
+It serves text, images, audio and video.

 The current bottleneck lies in the blocking operation of the ServerSocket and (Client)Socket.
-Using a Selector in combination with a ServerSocketChannel and implementing partial byte ranges as well as keep-alive could greatly increase the throughput of the server.
+Using a Selector in combination with a ServerSocketChannel and implementing range requests as well as keep-alive could greatly increase the throughput of the server (~5x).
 However, this is non-trivial and takes more time and care to implement and test.

 The [test website](http://65.21.145.57) used in the www/ folder is taken from [StartBootstrap](https://github.com/StartBootstrap/startbootstrap-landing-page/tree/master), with some inserted links in order to test that the server handles linking correctly.